Educational Websites for Kids: The Very Best of 2024

 Though sometimes it’s hard to believe, there’s more to the internet than just funny cat videos, viral TikToks, and memes.
 There’s a whole world of wholesome, good-for-you online resources that children can take advantage of both in and out of school.
-And while you might now always love the idea of your kids spending too much time on their devices, these sites will help them keep learning — and even have fun while they do it!
+And while you might now always love the idea of your kids spending too much time on their devices, these sites will help them keep learning.
+They may even have fun while they do it!
 Here are some of the best educational websites for kids.

 Educational Websites for Kids 4–6

 The Starfall Education Foundation created this website to provide children with interactive games that encourage exploration and play.
 Each activity is research-based and aligns with state standards in English, language arts, and mathematics.

 ABCmouse offers more than 9,000 animated activities, games, books, songs, and puzzles.
 ABCMouse’s progress tracker allows you to see at a glance what subjects your child is learning.

 Your child can interact with characters from their favorite books and television shows on PBS Kids.
 They will enjoy learning the “Word of the Week” and watching short clips of popular cartoons such as Curious George and The Cat in the Hat on this website for kids.

 Based on the TV series, this site combines a comprehensive science curriculum with distinct visuals, intriguing plotlines, and familiar characters.
 After each episode, your child can see kids just like them experiment with these science concepts!

 Funbrain has been recognized as a leader in free educational games for children for over two decades.
 Trusted by parents and teachers alike, Funbrain aims to expand your child’s math, reading, problem-solving, and literacy skills.

 No need to travel to one of the Smithsonian’s zoos or museums!
 This website brings your child everything from live video of the National Zoo to the Smithsonian Learning Lab.